shahin-m-hashim/PYTHON-CONTACT-BOOK/README.md

 * Or You can simply download the zip file and use it.
 * Navigate to the downloaded directory
 * Open up the terminal
+* For the UI to work you should have tkinter library installed, to install : pip install tk
 * Type python filename.py or py filename.py to run the program
 * Alternatively you can simply use any application like pycharm,vscode etc